Skip to main content

 Next Step: Figure Out How Much Soil You Need

 Before you order anything, run the numbers on soil — it's almost always the biggest cost.
 Enter your bed dimensions in our raised bed soil calculator to get exact cubic yards and a cost estimate.
-If you're sourcing topsoil separately, our topsoil cost guide covers 2026 bulk prices, delivery fees, and where to find cheap or free topsoil locally.
+If you're sourcing topsoil separately, our topsoil cost guide covers current bulk prices, delivery fees, and where to find cheap or free topsoil locally.

 Related Calculators & Guides